Managing Licensed Members on the Enterprise Admin Dashboard

 - Public board visibility and control.*

-*Currently these restrictions only apply to boards on teams within the Enterprise.
-In summer 2020, these restrictions will extend to all boards within the Enterprise that are owned by billable members (regardless of their presence on an Enterprise team).
+* Currently these restrictions only apply to boards on teams within the Enterprise.
+In the future these restrictions will extend to all boards within the Enterprise that are owned by billable members (regardless of their presence on an Enterprise team).

 In addition, licensed accounts can be invited to any team within your Enterprise, can view all organization-visible boards, and have full access to all paid Trello features such as all power-ups allowed in the Enterprise and Enterprise-grade automation.